 The following table is intended to assist you in understanding our consolidated costs and expenses that an investor in this offering will bear directly or indirectly.
 We caution you that some of the percentages indicated in the table below are estimates and may vary.
-Except where the context suggests otherwise, whenever this prospectus contains a reference to fees or expenses paid by "you," "us" or "Triangle," or that "we" will pay fees or expenses, common stockholders will indirectly bear such fees or expenses as investors in us.
+Except where the context suggests otherwise, whenever this prospectus contains a reference to fees or expenses paid by "you," "us" or "Triangle," or that "we" will pay fees or expenses, stockholders will indirectly bear such fees or expenses as investors in us.

 Stockholder Transaction Expenses:

-Sales load paid by us (as a percentage of offering price) -(1)
+Sales load (as a percentage of offering price) -(1)

-Offering expenses borne by us -(2)
+Offering expenses -(2)

 Dividend reinvestment plan expenses -(3)

-Total stockholder transaction expenses paid by us (as a percentage of offering price) (4)
+Total stockholder transaction expenses (as a percentage of offering price) -(4)

 Annual Expenses (as a percentage of net assets attributable to common stock):

-Interest payments on borrowed funds 4.60%(5)
+Interest payments on borrowed funds 4.24%(5)

-Interest payments on debt securities

-interest payments on debt securities 2.61%(6)

-Other expenses 2.61%(6) 4.97%(7)
+Other expenses 4.66%(6)

+Total annual expenses 8.90%(7)